-Accessibility and Accommodations - Description of accessibility features and accommodations are allowed for students in special populations with disabilities, including hearing and vision impairments and English Learners.
+Accessibility and Accommodations - Description of accessibility features and accommodations are allowed for students in special populations including hearing and vision impairments, students with diagnosed learning challenges, and English Learners.
 Include alternate options that are provided for students with the most significant cognitive disabilities (include examples and links).